Lately I’ve been sharing how I paid off a massive amount of debt in two months. One of the key parts of this is to understand impulse buying.

 That’s not to say you shouldn’t live for the future.
 As you know, I’m all about developing long-term plans in order to kick debt to curb.
 However, you should focus on what will be, not what could be.

-Being able to view a purchase in terms of how much it will cost later on versus the immediate need to fulfill a desire will help immensely in avoiding impulse purchases.
+Teach yourself how to view a purchase in terms of how much it will cost later on.
+This will help immensely in avoiding impulse purchases.
 Like the adage “nothing tastes as good as being skinny feels,” no unnecessary purchase can bring you the peace of mind and reduce your stress like obtaining financial freedom.

 Likewise, living in the past isn’t always a bad thing either.
 Think about where you were a couple years ago and what your household income was.
 Now think about what your expenses were.
 Are you spending more because you make more?